Attending a naval or maritime academy doesn’t just provide students with an invaluable chance to hone their skills on the sea—it gives them a degree.

 Schools listed are either naval academies or have significant programs in naval engineering or related fields.

-Whether a university below is one of the six official U.S. maritime academies, one of the five naval academies, or simply a university with similar affordances, this list lays out the absolute best in maritime education in the U.S.
+Whether a university below is one of the six official U.S. maritime academies, one of the five naval academies, or simply a university with similar affordances, this list lays out 10 of the absolute best in maritime education in the U.S.

 United States Naval Academy (Annapolis, MD)